220328-uta-sh-net-ext/Daniel-Oszczapinski/Training practise/Week-6/QcQuestions.md

 - Access Modifiers in Cloud Computing
   - [Private] - Only accessible by a certain organization
   - [Public] - Open for use by the general public
-  - [Hybrid] - Some resources are private and some resources are public
+  - [Hybrid] - Some resources are private, and some resources are public
   - [Community] - Sharing resources when you are part of a community

 ## What is Docker?
 How do you use it and why do you use it?